dwctsai/spotify-top-100-songs-from-any-date/README.md

 ## Introduction

-This program will look up Billboard's Top 100 songs from any date and create a private Spotify playlist of those songs.
+This program will look up Billboard's Hot 100 songs from any date and create a private Spotify playlist of those songs.

-## Manually Accessing the Billboard Top 100 Songs
+## Manually Accessing the Billboard Hot 100 Songs

 The Billboard top songs list is at: